S. R. Sankaran

-S. R. Sankaran (1934–2010) was an Indian civil servant, social worker and the Chief Secretary of the State of Tripura, known for his contributions for the enforcement of Abolition of Bonded Labour Act of 1976 which abolished bonded labor in India.
+S. R. Sankaran (1934–2010) was an Indian Administrative Service officer of 1956 batch from Andhra Pradesh cadre and social worker who served as the Chief Secretary of the State of Tripura.
+He is known for his contributions for the enforcement of Abolition of Bonded Labour Act of 1976 which abolished bonded labor in India.
 One among the seven civil servants held hostage by the People's War Group in 1987, he was the chief negotiator of the state government in the negotiations of 2004 to end naxalite violence in Andhra Pradesh.
 He was a mentor to the Safai Karmachari Andolan, a social initiative propagated by Bezwada Wilson to eradicate manual scavenging in India.
 The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 2005, for his contributions to society, but he declined the honor.
 His social welfare activities earned him the moniker, People's IAS officer.

 Biography

 Sankaran was born on 22 October 1934 in Thanjavur, in the south Indian state of Tamil Nadu in a Tamil Brahmin family.
 He graduated in Commerce with honours from American College, Madurai, coming first in the examination, and joined there as a lecturer when he was inducted into Indian Administrative Service in 1956.
 One of his earlier postings was as the Sub-collector of Nandyal in Kurnool district in 1959.
 Later, he served as the District Collector of Adilabad, Khammam and Nellore before moving to the Union Government as a special assistant to Mohan Kumaramangalam, the then Minister for Steel and Mines.
 While at this post, he assisted Kumaramangalam to push through the nationalization of coal mines during 1971–73.
 He returned to the state as the Principal Secretary for Social Welfare with the Government of Andhra Pradesh, a post he held for two different periods.
 During his first tenure as the Principal Secretary, he established Integrated Tribal Development Agencies for single-line administration of tribal areas and introduced Special Component Plan and Tribal Sub Plans to ensure adequate provision of budgetary resources to be earmarked for the financially weaker sections of the society.
 Under these schemes, he addressed the issues such as religious conversions, atrocities against women and education for dalits; he set up dedicated schools and hostels for dalit people which eventually developed into the Andhra Pradesh Social Welfare Residential Schools and after bifurcation of Telangana State those schools are called as Telangana Social Welfare Residential Schools in Telangana State.
 He also toured the villages to inspire the villagers to break free from bondage and contributed to the enforcement of the 1976 Abolition of Bonded Labour Act.
 It is reported that Sankaran's efforts were disapproved by the ruling Chief Minister and he was asked to proceed on leave when Nripen Chakraborty, who was the chief minister of Tripura during that time, invited him to join Tripura state administration as the Chief Secretary, a post he held for six years.